 Councillors and all staff are responsible for the planning, design and delivery of community engagement suitable to the scope and scale of the issues, strategy or plan and in line with principles and commitments in this policy.

-Strategies such as the Council Plan and Municipal Strategic Statement engagement may require establishing or use of advisory groups and steering committees or special one-off forums/conferences to be a part of appropriate engagement.
-Local issues including site specific master plans or specific issues such as emergency awareness may require specific engagement plans this may include community forums, working groups, surveys or other engagement tools.
+Strategies such as the Council Plan and Municipal Strategic Statement engagement may require establishing, or the use of advisory groups and steering committees or special one-off forums/conferences to be a part of appropriate engagement.
+Local issues including site specific master plans or specific issues such as emergency awareness may require specific engagement plans.
+This may include community forums, working groups, surveys or other engagement tools.

 The Community Engagement Policy should be applied at the planning stage of any project or initiative, when a change in service, activities or infrastructure is considered, when an issue is raised and requires a decision or when more information or evidence is required.
 Engagement may be required at multiple stages within a project, program or development.

 We will identify and manage community engagement activities associated with core business and projects approved in Council’s budget.
 We will only consult on those aspects of core business that are negotiable and where the community can have meaningful input.

 Related Policies / Procedures / Documents